Glória Pires: 1990s and 2000s

 In 1990, Glória starred in Mico Preto, followed by O Dono do Mundo.
 In 1993, after the birth of her second daughter, Glória starred in Mulheres de Areia playing twin sisters.
-She received the Troféu Imprensa Award for Best Actress for her performance in the telenovela.
+She received the Troféu Imprensa Award for Best Actress for her performance.
 In 1994 she starred in the mini-series Memorial de Maria Moura, adapted from the Raquel de Queiroz' novel of the same name.
 It won Glória another award from the São Paulo Association of Art Critics and was shown in various international markets under the international title Merciless Land.
 In 1995 she starred in O Quatrilho, her third collaboration with Fábio Barreto.
 Glória received several best actress awards and the film was nominated for the Academy Award for Best Foreign Language Film.

 In 1996, Glória starred in O Rei do Gado with Patrícia Pillar, her co-star in O Quatrilho.
 In 1997 she starred as the main lead in Anjo Mau.
 It was one of the highest-rating telenovelas ever in the 6 p.m. timeslot.
 The following year, Glória moved to Los Angeles with her family to seek privacy.
 After living a whole year in California, Glória starred in Suave Veneno.

 In 2000, Glória gave birth to her third daughter.
 The following year she starred in the film adaptation of A Partilha, a play by Miguel Falabella.
 Just like the play, the film was also a critical and commercial success.
 In 2002, Glória starred in Desejos de Mulher, one of the lowest-rating telenovelas in the history of Globo.
 The following year, she moved with her family to Goiás, the native state of her husband, living among a ranch and an apartment.
 In 2004, she gave birth to Bento, her fourth child and first son.